 This book is a work in progress and is Open Review.
 We want your feedback to make the book better for you and other readers.
 To add your annotation, select some text and then click the on the pop-up menu.
 To see the annotations of others, click the in the upper right hand corner of the page

-While multistage designs can involve any number of stages, two-stage sampling is by far the most common.
+While multistage designs can involve more than two stages, two-stage sampling is by far the most common in practice.
 In a typical two-stage design:

 1. a sample of PSUs is selected (e.g., stands, management units, compartments, or ownerships that partition the population of interest);